FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 As you navigate through this overview section, you’ll notice that the number of options and views that are associated with each estimator varies.
 In some cases, a hyperlink is provided to dig down into more details.

-For example, take a look at the poor performing ‘C&RT’ Tree Model by clicking the name in the table.
+For example, take a look at the poor performing 'C&RT Tree Model' by clicking the name in the table.

 On the next page, select the Tree Diagram link to the left to get the tree diagram for the estimator.